 The summer break is usually 15 weeks and SURF is only ten weeks long.
 That means they still have time for a visit home!

 Campus housing is available during the summer.
 Students will receive information on summer housing during the spring term.

 SURF applications are due on February 22nd.
 Students interested in SURFing will need to identify a mentor in advance and develop a research proposal.
 They will also need to secure several letters of recommendation.
-SURF awards are made on April 1.
+SURF awards are made near April 1.
 Early decisions are rarely available.

 As a parent, how can you best support your student in this process?